akshayg056/blockchain-python-tutorial/README.md

 # How to run the code

+0. Run `pip install -r requirements.txt` on your Python environment to install dependencies.
 1. To start a blockchain node, go to ```blockchain``` folder and execute the command below:
 ```python blockchain.py -p 5000```
 2. You can add a new node to blockchain by executing the same command and specifying a port that is not already used.
 For example, ```python blockchain.py -p 5001```